 What is the Prohibited Association Rule?

-- Associating with an athlete support person who is serving a period of ineligibility or any type of sanction related to performance-enhancing drugs;
+- Associating with an athlete support person who is serving a period of ineligibility or any type of sanction for an anti-doping rule violation.

-- Associating with someone who has been convicted or found in a criminal, disciplinary, or professional proceeding to have engaged in conduct which would have constituted an anti-doping rule violation under the World Anti-Doping Code; or
+- Associating with someone who has been convicted or found in a criminal, disciplinary, or professional proceeding to have engaged in conduct which would have constituted an anti-doping rule violation under the World Anti-Doping Code.
+This disqualifying status will be in force for six years from the criminal, professional, or disciplinary decision or the duration of the criminal, disciplinary, or professional sanction imposed.

-- Associating with someone who is serving as a front or intermediary for an individual described in #1 or #2 above.
+- Associating with someone who is serving as a front or intermediary for an individual described in the above.

 Why was it enacted?

-The Prohibited Association rule was introduced in the 2015 World Anti-Doping Code as a means of ensuring that athletes or other parties who have committed anti-doping rule violations do not try and gain a position of power in an athlete support role.
-The Prohibited Association rule, as stated by WADA President, Sir Craig Reedie, “…sends a clear message to athletes: do not association with individuals that have breached anti-doping rules as they could encourage you to cheat the system and to rob your fellow athletes of their right to clean sport.”
+The prohibited association rule was introduced in the 2015 World Anti-Doping Code as a means of ensuring that athletes or other parties who have committed anti-doping rule violations do not try and gain a position of power in an athlete support role.

 What is the penalty for violating the rule?

-With respect to the possible penalties, a violation of the Prohibited Association rule may result in:
+With respect to the possible penalties, a violation of the prohibited association rule may result in up to a two-year period of ineligibility for the athlete who knowingly associates with a sanctioned/convicted individual.

 Click here for a list of athlete support personnel currently sanctioned.